 Mailing Address Validation -

-In ‘IN’ & 'SG', using Customer Enquiry or Customer Address/Contact Enquiry –eOps will fetch the value for the field “ISWAUFLAG”.
+In ‘IN’ ,’MY’ & 'SG', using Customer Enquiry or Customer Address/Contact Enquiry –eOps will fetch the value for the field “ISWAUFLAG”.
 If the value is “Y” then replacement for the card will be rejected.

+Card Reason Code Validation ( Applicable Only for MY) – If existing Debit Card reason code = ‘AC’ or ‘ LT’ or ‘ST’ then allow replacement

 Replacement - - For all debit cards that are eligible for replacement until Step 13, eOps will trigger Replacement request to Euronet and get a response.
 Refer below mandatory fields to be passed and attached specification for more clarifications

 New card number will be generated for card bearing following Reason Codes